 From Parks Canada’s hybrid tent-cabins to staying overnight in heritage villages, Canada offers you truly unique stays.
 Canada has many rightfully memorable accommodations to hang your hat in, from luxury hotels to budget hostels.
 There are also cultural gems of significant Canadian heritage, including some lodges tucked away in wilderness settings.
-Here are six of my absolute favourites places to stay in Canada.
+Here are six of my absolute favourite places to stay in Canada.

-Fort St. James National Historic Site
+1- Fort St. James National Historic Site

 A1884 historic Hudson Bay Company Trading Post in British Columbia with comfortable beds in a log building that once was the Factor’s home.

-Barkerville Historic Town and Park
+2- Barkerville Historic Town and Park

 Also in British Columbia, Barkerville is a heritage gold mining town where costumed guides interpret days of the Gold Rush.